Metacello/metacello/docs/LockCommandReference.md

 ### Example Project Structure

 The [**Example** project][4] has been created to represent *your* production application.
-For the purposes of this tutorial, you *own* the baseline and the packages associated with this project.
+For the purposes of this example, you *own* the baseline and the packages associated with this project.
 So let's clone the github repository to your local disk and checkout the `otto` branch: